vmnog/vmnog.com/_posts/building-design-system-synchronized-tokens-figma.md

 # Building a Design System with Synchronized Tokens in Figma

 Design tokens are an essential building block for creating scalable and maintainable design systems.
-They provide a way to manage and share values, such as colors, typography, and spacing, across platforms and teams.
+They provide a way to manage and share values such as colors, typography, and spacing across platforms and teams.

 In this article, we will discuss the process of building a design system with synchronized Figma tokens.
 The design system will be created using a combination of tools such as Figma, Token Studio, Token Transformer, and Style Dictionary.
 These tools will help us export design tokens, format them into a compatible structure, and ultimately convert them into SCSS variables for use in our Angular components.